TheOdinProject/curriculum/rails/views.md

 ### Implicit Partials

 As usual, there are some things you would end up doing so many times that Rails has given you a short cut.
 One of these is the act of rendering a model object like a User or a Post.
-You could write out the HTML and ERB code for displaying a single user's first name, last name, email etc... many times directly in your `app/views/users/index.html.erb` file when you want a list of all your users.
-Or you could keep that code in some sort of `each` loop.
+If you want a list of all your users, you could write out the HTML and ERB code for displaying a single user's first name, last name, email etc many times directly in your `app/views/users/index.html.erb` file or you could keep that code in some sort of `each` loop.

 But it's usually best to make the User into its own partial called `_user.html.erb` so you can re-use it in other cases as well.
 The basic way of calling this might be something just like we saw above, which looks like: